wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 * Bug Fix - Added auto width and heights to images, per Tukkan's suggestion, to fix a bug where images weren't appearing in IE.
 * Bug Fix - Changed the widget's z-index to 0 to prevent unwanted overlapping.

+= 0.3.0 =
+* Bug Fix - Correction of a jQuery reference TypeError: 'undefined' is not a function (evaluating '$(document)')

 == Upgrade Notice ==

-= 0.1.1 =
-Works with WordPress 3.3.
-This version fixes the bug that broke the "Insert into Post" button on the new/edit post pages.

-= 0.1.2 =
-Fixes a bug in 3.3 that adds an image's thumbnail url instead of the original url, to the widget.

-= 0.1.3 =
-Added ability to use the "From URL" tab on the Media Upload when selecting an image.

-= 0.1.4 =

-Added optional widget setting "title" and fixed localization bug with "Send the Image Rotator Widget" button

-= 0.1.5 =

-Fixed installation bug

-= 0.1.6 =
+= 0.3.0 =

-Fixed 3.4 a bug - wouldn't send the image url to the widget Added Transition Speed to the widget settings
+Correction of a jQuery reference TypeError: 'undefined' is not a function (evaluating '$(document)')

-= 0.1.7 =
+= 0.2.9 =

-This update fixes a WordPress 3.4.1 bug and allows you to make images in your rotator linkable!
+This update fixes several issues that were brought to our attention on the forums.
+Fixed some getimagesize() issues, SSL mixed content warning issues, Internet Explorer issues with displaying images, and an issue with the widget overlapping dropdown menus.

-= 0.1.8 =
+= 0.2.8 =

-This update fixes a bug some were experiencing with adding links to images.
+This update helps resolve the 'getimagesize' error that was appearing for some users.

-= 0.1.9 =
+= 0.2.7 =

-If you were having issues making your images linkable, update now.
-The problem has been fixed.
+Added a feature to randomize the order of images.

-= 0.2 =
+= 0.2.6 =

-Those of you having trouble with linking images, please update now.
+This update aims to fix the 'Warning: getimagesize()' bug.
+PHP's getimagesize() is now used with a local file path instead of a url.

-= 0.2.1 =
+= 0.2.5 =

-This update solves a non-harmful bug that showed a warning notice while activating the plugin.
+Now you can set your links to nofollow.
+Also no more disappearing links!
+This was happening to some users when they tried to add or remove images and when changing the image order.
+This bug has been fixed.
+The plugin mark-up has been optimized and requires less javascript.

-= 0.2.2 =
+= 0.2.4 =

-This update fixes the transition speed setting for ALL transitions.
-I have also fixed a few bugs related to linking images.
-The imagesloaded.js library included in the plugin has been updated to the latest version.
+You can now add images to your rotator using WordPress' new 3.5 Media Uploader.
+We've also added better responsive support and fixed a few bugs related to linking images.

 = 0.2.3 =
 With version 0.2.3 you can open linked images in a new tab/window.
 This version also fixes the issue where some images were linking to undefined links.
 Also, now a users cursor will only turn to a pointer if the image they're hovering over is linked.
 Also fixes a fade transition speed bug.
 Update now!

+= 0.2.2 =
+This update fixes the transition speed setting for ALL transitions.
+I have also fixed a few bugs related to linking images.
+The imagesloaded.js library included in the plugin has been updated to the latest version.

+= 0.2.1 =
+This update solves a non-harmful bug that showed a warning notice while activating the plugin.

+= 0.2 =
+Those of you having trouble with linking images, please update now.

+= 0.1.9 =
+If you were having issues making your images linkable, update now.
+The problem has been fixed.

+= 0.1.8 =
+This update fixes a bug some were experiencing with adding links to images.

+= 0.1.7 =
+This update fixes a WordPress 3.4.1 bug and allows you to make images in your rotator linkable!

-= 0.2.4 =
+= 0.1.6 =

-You can now add images to your rotator using WordPress' new 3.5 Media Uploader.
-We've also added better responsive support and fixed a few bugs related to linking images.
+Fixed 3.4 a bug - wouldn't send the image url to the widget Added Transition Speed to the widget settings

-= 0.2.5 =
+= 0.1.5 =

-Now you can set your links to nofollow.
-Also no more disappearing links!
-This was happening to some users when they tried to add or remove images and when changing the image order.
-This bug has been fixed.
-The plugin mark-up has been optimized and requires less javascript.
+Fixed installation bug

-= 0.2.6 =
+= 0.1.4 =

-This update aims to fix the 'Warning: getimagesize()' bug.
-PHP's getimagesize() is now used with a local file path instead of a url.
+Added optional widget setting "title" and fixed localization bug with "Send the Image Rotator Widget" button

-= 0.2.7 =
+= 0.1.3 =

-Added a feature to randomize the order of images.
+Added ability to use the "From URL" tab on the Media Upload when selecting an image.

-= 0.2.8 =
+= 0.1.2 =

-This update helps resolve the 'getimagesize' error that was appearing for some users.
+Fixes a bug in 3.3 that adds an image's thumbnail url instead of the original url, to the widget.

-= 0.2.9 =
+= 0.1.1 =

-This update fixes several issues that were brought to our attention on the forums.
-Fixed some getimagesize() issues, SSL mixed content warning issues, Internet Explorer issues with displaying images, and an issue with the widget overlapping dropdown menus.
+Works with WordPress 3.3.
+This version fixes the bug that broke the "Insert into Post" button on the new/edit post pages.